Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      1. The ingest source MUST perform a fresh DNS lookup of the receiving entity hostname prior to ingesting any manifest or media object at the start live stream event
-     2. The publishing entity MUST honor DNS Time To live values when re-connecting, for any reason, to the [=receiving entity=].
+     2. The ingest source MUST honor DNS Time To live values when re-connecting, for any reason, to the [=receiving entity=].
      3. For services in which ingest sources are dynamically allocated based upon DNS resolution, it is recommended that short TTL values are chosen in order to allow ingest sources to fail